-Concept studies may provide, as an appendix, a list of reference documents and materials used in the concept study.
-The documents and materials themselves cannot be submitted, except as a part of the concept study.
-Investigation teams are encouraged to include a URL for those documents available through the Internet and to make the URL active so reviewers can click on it and get it immediately.
+CSRs may additionally provide, in this appendix, a list of other reference documents and materials used in the concept study.
+The documents and materials themselves cannot be submitted, unless they are within the CSR's page limit.
+Investigation teams are encouraged to include a URL for those documents available through the Internet.
+If the URL is password protected, provide the password in the CSR.